ForEvolve/forevolve.github.io/_drafts/en/2021-02-05-learn-coding-with-dot-net-core-part-1.md

 ---
-title: 'Creating our .NET 5 first program'
+title: 'Creating your first .NET/C# program'
-# subtitle: 'All you need to know to understand the diagrams of<br>An Atypical ASP.NET Core 5 Design Patterns Guide'
+subtitle: 'Learning to program with .NET 5+ and C#'
+excerpt: |
-excerpt: In this article, we are creating a small console application, using the .NET CLI, to get started with .NET 5.
+    In this article, we are creating a small console application using the .NET CLI to get started with .NET 5+ and C#.
+    The article is the first of a <em>learning to code</em> series that does not expect any prior knowledge of programming.
+    If you don't know how to program and want to learn .NET, this is the right place.
 date: 2021-02-07 00:00:00 -0500
-# post-img: 'img/2021-01-00-Book-UML.png' # //cdn.forevolve.com/blog/images/articles-header
+post-img: 'img/2021-02-06-learn-coding-with-dot-net-core.png' # //cdn.forevolve.com/blog/images/articles-header
+unsplash-credit: Photo by Jefferson Santos on Unsplash
 lang: en
 categories: en/articles
 tags:
     - .NET 5
+    - .NET Core
     - C#
-    - Learn to code
+    - Learn Programming
 proficiency-level: Novice
 technology-relative-level:
     - { name: .NET, level: Beginners }
     - { name: C#, level: Beginners }
     - {
-          name: Computers in general,
+          name: Computers,
           level: Familiar,
           short-description: You are familiar with computers,
-          description: 'You know your way around a computer and is able to install software, apply simple configurations, etc.', }
+          description: 'You know your way around a computer and is able to install a software, configure your OS, open a terminal, and perform other similar simple tasks.', }
 ---

 The first step of coding is to create a program.
 The program could be a simple console or a more complex application.
-To get started, we will creating a console application, which is the simplest type of program that we can create.
+To get started, we will create a console application, which is the simplest type of program that we can make.

 Beforehand, let's look at the prerequisites.

 ## Prerequisites

-If you have not already installed the .NET **Software Development Kit (SDK)**, you can download it from: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download).
+If you have not already installed the .NET **Software Development Kit (SDK)**, you can download it from [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download).
 Make sure you install the **.NET 5+** SDK.

-> Hint: Make sure you install the .NET SDK, not the Runtime.
+> **Hint:** Make sure you install the .NET SDK, not the runtime.
 > The runtime is used and optimized to run .NET apps.
 > The SDK contains the runtime.
-> To develop new programs, you need the SDK that contains all the required tools.
+> To develop new programs, you need the SDK that contains all the necessary tools.

 Another good idea would be to install an **Integrated Development Environment (IDE)** or a **code editor**.
-To get started, I suggest a simple, free, yet powerful, code editor named [Visual Studio Code (VS Code)](https://code.visualstudio.com/).
+To get started, I suggest a simple, free, yet powerful code editor named [Visual Studio Code (VS Code)](https://code.visualstudio.com/).

-> Hint: For more complex programs, especially if you are developing on Windows, I suggest Visual Studio (VS).
+> **Hint:** For more complex programs, especially if you are developing on Windows, I suggest Visual Studio (VS).
-> VS is a full-fledge IDE, more complex than VS Code, but extremely powerful to create and maintain large .NET applications.
+> VS is a full-fledged IDE, more complex than VS Code, but extremely powerful to create and maintain large .NET applications.
-> VS also offers a free Community Edition, so you can learn and get started with.
+> VS also offers a free Community Edition, so you can learn and get started with it.

 Next, let's get started with our console.